You make binders full-time! Why are you also making masks?

 What measures are you taking to keep folks safe during the pandemic?

-All shifts in the Shapeshifters sewing studio are now staggered; no two people occupy the same space at the same time.
+All shifts in the Shapeshifters sewing studio are now staggered; no two people occupy the same space at the same time, unless they're already quarantining together.
 HEPA air filters are changed regularly.
 Every worker has their own set of tools; all tools and all surfaces are sanitized at the end of each shift.

 Though binder manufacturing must be done in-studio due to industrial machinery, the mask-making process is as work-from-home as we can make it.